Monnapse/Linko/README.md

 # Linko
 Connect Python and HTML to pass varius Methods.

-Variables Added
-Function Not Added Yet
+Function Methods Not Added Yet